 7. Titanic (1997)

 What a classic!
-Rose (Kate Winslet) is a wealthy girl who's pressured to marry a man she despises, while Jack (Leonardo DiCaprio) is a poor artist with a heart of gold.
+Rose (played by Kate Winslet) is a wealthy girl who's pressured to marry a man she despises, while Jack (played by Leonardo DiCaprio) is a poor artist with a heart of gold.

 The two of them embark on the Titanic's maiden voyage and set out on a transatlantic cruise that'll change their lives forever.

-Titanic is a must-watch romantic film that's eager to explore the depths of this unexpected relationship across social classes.
+Titanic is a must-watch romance drama film that's eager to explore the depths of this unexpected relationship across social classes.
 The historic shipwreck is just the backdrop to this drama-laden tale.

 6. The English Patient (1996)

-Set toward the end of the Second World War, The English Patient centers on a young nurse named Hana (Juliette Binoche) as she tends to the wounds of a badly burned plane crash victim (Ralph Fiennes).
+Set toward the end of WW2, The English Patient centers on a young nurse Hana (played by Juliette Binoche) as she tends to the wounds of a badly burned plane crash victim (played by Ralph Fiennes).

 Through a series of flashbacks, the man recalls his life, his regrets, and his lost love.
 It's a poetic rendition of the pilot's story, who narrates his past while Hana overcomes her own grief through his tales.